The design idea combines

 Very hard materials (f.ex. ceramic) tend to have discrete high frequency resonances („kling“).
 Soft materials often sound dull („blob“) You want to hear „tuck“!
 Short and loud.
 Loud means good energy transmission, short means good damping.

-You are not getting this from any homogeneous material.
+You are not getting this from any homogeneous material, like metal.

 The SAMBUCO Bearing